textadventures/quest/docs/zombie-apocalypse-spells.md

 ### The Aimfiz Spell

-This spell teleports caster to someone else's location, and we will look at it as it can be cast on objects that are not here.
+This spell teleports the caster to someone else's location, and we will look at it as it can be cast on objects that are not here.
 The pattern is the usual:

 > aimfiz #object#;cast aimfiz at #object#;cast aimfiz at #object#